sjdv1982/seamless/silk.md

 and if converted as below.

 NO SUPPORT FOR "default", THIS IS NOT PART OF SILK SCHEMA!
-UPDATE: Silk.constructor will generate a constructor based on a schema, including "default" and "order"
+UPDATE: Silk.constructor (TODO) will generate a constructor based on a schema, including "default" and "order"

 Seamless will implement its own $ref resolver for $refs that start with SEAMLESS.
 These are provided by the central schema registry These can be used for both full-blown schemas AND new basic types (still refer to them using $ref instead of using {"type": ...} )
+UPDATE: Every Silk class has its own schema registry.
+For Seamless StructuredCells, add a facility where schema cells can be injected

 Conversion to JSON schema:
 - SEAMLESS $refs are re-written